Step 4: Full View

 Should Engineer A treat the domain similarity between Client C's complaint and Client B's active services as a materiality-elevating factor that independently strengthens the case for disclosure, or apply the allegation-adjudication distinction uniformly regardless of subject-matter overlap?

-Treat Domain Similarity as Independent Disclosure Trigger Recognize that the similar-services context independently elevates the complaint's materiality to Client B's engagement and disclose the complaint's existence to Client B, framing it as an unproven allegation while acknowledging its relevance to the current work.
+O2 Recognize that the similar-services context independently elevates the complaint's materiality to Client B's engagement and disclose the complaint's existence to Client B, framing it as an unproven allegation while acknowledging its relevance to the current work.

-Conduct Competence Self-Assessment Before Deciding Before resolving the disclosure question, honestly assess whether Client C's competence concerns raise legitimate questions about Engineer A's ability to perform the materially similar services for Client B, and let the outcome of that self-assessment determine whether disclosure or referral is warranted.
+O3 Before resolving the disclosure question, honestly assess whether Client C's competence concerns raise legitimate questions about Engineer A's ability to perform the materially similar services for Client B, and let the outcome of that self-assessment determine whether disclosure or referral is warranted.

-Warrants III.3.a
+Warrants

-The Similar-Services Disclosure Heightening Constraint establishes that domain overlap between a pending complaint and active services heightens — though does not automatically compel — the prudential case for disclosure.
+The Similar-Services Disclosure Heightening Constraint establishes that domain overlap between a pending complaint and active services heightens, though does not automatically compel, the prudential case for disclosure.
 The Faithful Agent Transparency Obligation requires Engineer A to be transparent about material professional circumstances affecting Client B's ability to make informed decisions.
 The Allegation-Adjudication Distinction holds that adjudication status governs disclosure threshold regardless of subject-matter relevance.

 Rebuttals